buerokratt/DMR.NET/docs/technical/implementation.md

     - Request headers are important here to indicate how the message should be routed.
 These are covered in the [API Spec](./api-spec.yml).
 2. The message is `Accepted` (HTTP Status 202) by the `MessagesController.PostAsync` method and enqueued (in-process) and processed asynchronously.
 3. The enqueued request is dequeued and handled by the [MessageForwarderService.cs](../../src/Dmr.Api/Services/MessageForwarder/MessageForwarderService.cs) which is derived from the shared code in [Beurokratt.Common](https://github.com/buerokratt/Request-Processor).
-4. The request will be sent on to a third party based on the `X-Send-To` header.
-This will be another participant or a Classifier.
+4. The request is then sent on to a third party based on the `X-Send-To` header.
+This could be another participant or a Classifier.
    - This service maintains a cache of participants using the ParticipantPoller from the Buerokratt.Common package.
 This polls CentOps for updates on a periodic, configurable interval.
    - Routing requests intended participants specified by `X-Send-To` will need to have a valid entry in this cache (which means they exist with the name specified and are currently 'Available' to receive traffic.) to succeed.
    - The participant being called on the initiators behalf receives the original message and will also return `Accepted` for asynchronous processing.